Dreams

 3. A theory of dreams

-I believe that our consciousness is non-material, corporeal, and that it is eternal.
+The writer did not believe any of that, but had come to the realisation that individual consciousness is non-material, corporeal, and eternal.
 It is not subservient to, or constrained by, our physical body or the brain.
 Consciousness is our psyche, our soul, our life, our spirit, our unique essence.
-As Jewish Rabbi Friedman said recently, "Life doesn't die" and by that he is referring to our individual consciousness (Friedman 2023).
-I was raised a Catholic and believe in reincarnation, though the Church banned it as heresy in 433 AD, even though it was a belief of the Jewish people at the time of Christ, and Christ was a manifestation of eternal life.
-I had also taken up Buddhism in recent years, and it has a strong foundation in karma and reincarnation as a path leading towards Nirvana.
-I am also a child of Sixties sci-fi and shows such as Star Trek, where non-physical intelligent entities were a thing.
-As dreams are derived from our consciousness, these thoughts and beliefs were very relevant to my understanding of dreams.
+As Jewish Rabbi Friedman said in 2023, "Life doesn't die" and by that he was referring to our individual consciousness (Friedman 2023).
+The writer was raised a Catholic and believes in reincarnation, though the Church banned it as heresy in 433 AD, even though it was a belief of the Jewish people at the time of Christ, and Christ was a manifestation of eternal life.
+Having taken up aspects of Buddhism since 2001, the writer found that it had a strong foundation in karma and reincarnation as a path leading towards Nirvana. he was also a child of Sixties counterculture, and sci-fi shows such as Star Trek, wherein non-physical intelligent entities were a thing.

-I think of consciousness as like a supercomputer, an invisible super computer about the size of an orange or without form or limitation, but distinct and unique, floating freely in the universe and not bound to Earth.
+As dreams are derived from our consciousness, these thoughts and beliefs were very relevant to an understanding of dreams.
+Consciousness is like a supercomputer, an invisible super computer about the size of an orange, or without form or limitation, but distinct and unique, floating freely in the universe and not bound to Earth.
 It is completely non-physical, but nevertheless there is a reality to it - a reality which those very same scientists and philosophers refuse to accept or seek to understand.
 This consciousness supercomputer has capabilities beyond any possible equivalent machine of human origin.
 Why?
 Because we are very much Earth-bound human beings and just one element of life in the universe.
-And our consciousness is a fractal element of the cosmic consciousness of the original Creator, or God.
+And our consciousness is a fractal element of the greater cosmic consciousness of the original Creator, or God, or Source.
 Only God can create life and individual consciousness.
-We can create computers and supercomputers.
-But we cannot create life.
+We can create computers and supercomputers and AI (artificial intelligence), but we cannot create life.
 So what is consciousness and what is the connection with dreams?

 So with that in mind we have the purely non-physical consciousness which engages with the physical body like radio waves do with a radio, or Wi-Fi does with a smartphone.
 The electromagnetic radio waves are non-physical, invisible, but they interact with the physical radio machine to make sound, if you tune in properly.
 When my consciousness enters my body, I can now see, I can hear, I can continue to think and feel, I can move and do things.
 I can operate in both conscious and unconscious or semi-conscious states at the same time.
-For example, I can ride a bike without thinking about all the movements required to do that; I can present a speech without thinking about how my hands move to enable expression and emphasis.
+For example, I can ride a bike without thinking about all the movements required to do that; I can present a speech without thinking about how or why my hands move to enable expression and emphasis.
 However, my body is simply a physical, biological 'machine' that is operated by a non-physical thing called a consciousness, just as a computer is operated by electricity, or a radio by a combination of electricity and electromagnetic waves.
 So where do dreams fit into all this?

 It is much the same as if you are working on your computer and writing a story in a Word document.
-If you just turn the computer off (i.e., wake up) that document is gone, because it hasn't been saved into the memory.
+If you just turn the computer off (i.e., wake up) that document is gone, because it hasn't been saved into the long-term memory.
 Our dreams are like that, like that document and the story we wrote, because practically everything we create in our dreams simply disappears upon waking, unless it is saved in some way.
 Why does this happen?

-But that explanation requires a planner, a Creator, a cosmic consciousness behind all things which are part of the universe, and the scientists and philosophers cannot allow that as it tears apart their paper-thin scientific construction of reality - a reality that at its very core refuses to acknowledge the non-physical realm in all its infinite variety and dimensions and importance.
+As ever, there appears to be a plan, a reasonable explanation, namely, that the brain is the automatic Recycle Bin of the human supercomputer, deleting fantastical and ephemeral thoughts and feelings as brought together and expressed in dreams, perhaps on a daily (nightly) basis.
+We need sleep to enable that process.
+But that explanation requires a planner, a Creator, a cosmic consciousness behind all things which are part of the universe.
+Scientists and philosophers cannot allow that as it tears apart their paper-thin scientific construction of reality - a reality that at its very core refuses to acknowledge the non-physical realm in all its infinite variety, dimensions and importance.
 Why?
-Because consciousness cannot be put in a flask, or a physical container, and proven in a laboratory experiment, or through some sort of mathematical computation, physical theorem, or quantum physical warping of reality.
-If they do not believe in God, and other dimensions, and higher states of consciousness, and non-physical life, then they will never understand the truth about consciousness, despite it being the thing that we all know precisely, having lived with it every moment of our lives.
+Because consciousness cannot be put in a flask, or a physical container, and proven in a laboratory experiments, or through some sort of mathematical computation, physical theorem, or quantum physical warping of reality.
+If scientists do not believe in God, and other dimensions, and higher states of consciousness, and non-physical life, then they will never understand the truth about consciousness and dreams, despite them being the things that we all know precisely, having lived with consciousness every moment of our lives.
 We are conscious.
 We do not need anybody to tell us what it is, for we know it.
 Consciousness is life, and dreams are a part of that.
 Unreal but real.

 ---------------------